ibrasec/ud_loganalysis/README.md

 ```

 ## PostgreSQL views
-To simplify reading the code, there are 5 views which have been created, these views are
+To simplify reading the code, there are 5 views which have been created, these views are:

 view_1, view_2, view_3, view_4 and view_5

 These view are included in the python code and will be automatically created